You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Let’s be honest—when it comes to changing up our beauty look, there are few things more instantaneously satisfying than a new hair color.
-And while you may be a pro when it comes to knowing the different types of hair dye, chances are you haven’t done much research on the ingredients each one consists of.
-More specifically, how much do you know about hydrogen peroxide in hair dye?
-For real, what does hydrogen peroxide do to hair?
-Below, we’re breaking down everything you need to know—including what hydrogen peroxide does to hair—so you can make an informed decision the next time you reach for a new hair hue.
+And while you may be a pro when it comes to knowing the different types of hair dye, chances are you haven’t done much research on the ingredients in them.
+More specifically, how much do you know about hydrogen peroxide in hair dye and what it can do to hair?
+Below, we’re breaking down what you need to know—including what hydrogen peroxide does to hair—so you can make an informed decision the next time you want to switch to a new hair color.

 Like we mentioned above, among other things, hydrogen peroxide is a popular hair dye ingredient.
 More specifically, according to the Cleveland Clinic, it’s one of the most common chemicals included in hair dyes to alter your hair color, along with ammonia, lead acetates, and paraphenylenediamine (PPDA).
 Plainly, it’s a bleaching agent that helps to remove the natural pigment of your hair, allowing a new color to easily replace it.

-We touched a little on what hydrogen peroxide does to your hair, but what happens to your hair during this lightening process?
+We touched a little on what hydrogen peroxide does to your hair, but do you know what happens to your hair during this lightening process?
 As with many things, too much can be hazardous.
-That means if you're using hydrogen peroxide to lighten hair (via a hair coloring kit) it’s a must to make sure you follow the directions on the packaging precisely and steer clear of using pure hydrogen peroxide to color your hair.
-Below, learn about some of the effects hydrogen peroxide hair bleach can have on your mane and scalp if used incorrectly.
+That means if you're using hydrogen peroxide to lighten hair (through a hair coloring kit) it’s a must to make sure you follow the directions on the packaging precisely and steer clear of using pure hydrogen peroxide to color your hair.
+Otherwise you could suffer one (or all) of these effects that hydrogen peroxide hair bleach can have on your mane and scalp if used incorrectly.

 Dermatitis is a general term used to describe inflammation of the skin.
 Exposure to hydrogen peroxide, when used incorrectly, may result in rashes or allergic reactions.
-A study from the National Center for Biotechnology Information (NCBI) found results that suggest hydrogen peroxide, along with monoethanolamine, may be key causative ingredients for hair dye-associated dermatitis.
-Yikes!
+A study from the National Center for Biotechnology Information (NCBI) found results that suggest hydrogen peroxide, along with monoethanolamine (MEA), may be key causative ingredients for hair dye-associated dermatitis.

 There are certain types of hair dye that don’t contain hydrogen peroxide.
 If you prefer an alternative, consider dyeing your hair with one of these options instead.

 As their name suggests, ammonia-free hair color products are formulated without ammonia—but they also typically don’t contain hydrogen peroxide.
-These colors are sometimes less permanent, but they can be a great option for those who aren’t quite ready to commit to making a more permanent change to their strands.
-For a semi-permanent hair color without ammonia and hydrogen peroxide, try the L’Oréal Paris Colorista Semi-Permanent Hair Color.
+These colors are sometimes less permanent, but they can be a great option if you’re not ready to commit to a new hair hue.
+For a semi-permanent hair color without ammonia or hydrogen peroxide, try the L’Oréal Paris Colorista Semi-Permanent Hair Color.
 These shades for blondes and brunette hair wash out after just a few shampoos.

 Temporary hair colors, otherwise known as wash out hair colors, don't need to be formulated with hydrogen peroxide because they don’t require lifting your hair color.
-Instead, they’re sprayed or brushed onto your strands to temporarily switch up your hue, then they can be washed out at the end of your day.
-Two of our favorites are the L’Oréal Paris Colorista Hair Makeup Temporary 1-Day Hair Color Spray for fun color options that wash out with just one shampoo.
+Instead, they’re sprayed or brushed onto your strands.
+Try the L’Oréal Paris Colorista Hair Makeup Temporary 1-Day Hair Color Spray for fun color options that wash out with just one shampoo.
 They take minutes to apply and are formulated for all hair types and textures.

 Henna hair dye is another hydrogen peroxide-free hair color option.
 Henna is a plant that naturally contains red pigment, and can be used to color your hair.
-Want to learn more?
-Here’s Your Introduction to Henna Hair Dyes.
+To learn more check out our article, Your Introduction to Henna Hair Dyes.